 What Are The Most Common Causes of Birth-Related Injuries?

 We know that every expectant parent expects to bring home a healthy newborn child.
 Birth-related injuries, some of which are preventable, can cause shock and pain to the parents and family at large.
 When parents receive news that their newborn faces potential lifelong disabilities, many questions arise.

 If you carried your baby through a full-term pregnancy and have questions about why your baby went to the neonatal ICU, after labor and delivery, and whether your baby may have suffered a birth-related complication, you deserve answers.

 A baby’s brain can sustain permanent injury over several hours due to lack of oxygen to the placenta during the labor process.
 Recurrent or persistent lack of oxygen to the baby’s brain while still in the womb can cause loss of nature’s normal protective mechanisms of a baby’s brain during labor.
 Some of the most common causes of a newborn brain injury suffered before, during or after birth can sometimes be avoided if there had been closer monitoring by physicians and nurses.

-There are many possible underlying causes of preventable birth injuries that are a result of improper or negligent medical care.
+There are many possible underlying causes of preventable birth-related injuries that result from improper or negligent medical care.
 Some of the most common causes are:

 - inappropriate or incorrect use of Pitocin

 - failure to recognize fetal distress

-- failure to identify non-reassuring fetal status during labor
+- negligence to identify non-reassuring fetal status during labor

 - failure to resuscitate a depressed baby

-- failure to perform a timely cesarean-section birth
+- neglect to perform a timely cesarean-section birth

 - inappropriate or incorrect use of vacuum or forceps instrumentation

-When a full-term baby is admitted to the neonatal intensive care unit after birth, many parts of the mother’s and the baby’s medical record help to provide insight into whether a birth injury was
+When a full-term baby goes to the neonatal intensive care unit after birth, many parts of the mother’s and the baby’s medical record help to provide insight into whether a birth injury was

 preventable and what may have caused your baby’s injury.
 For example, the fetal monitor strips provide insight into fetal-well being or distress during the process of labor and uterine pressure monitoring can help provide insight into the baby’s response to uterine contraction patterns.